storj/docs/app/dcs/third-party-tools/qnap-hybrid-backup-sync-3/page.md

 tags:
   - backup
 docId: ahJah5samahgueFu
+metadata:
+  title: QNAP Hybrid Backup Sync 3 Overview and Integration with Storj
+  description:
+    Comprehensive guide on using QNAP HBS 3, its advantages with Storj integration, and steps to set it up on QNAP NAS for efficient data backup and recovery.
 ---

 **QNAP Hybrid Backup Sync (HBS) 3** is a comprehensive backup, recovery, and data synchronization solution for QNAP NAS devices.
 It supports various storage solutions, including local, remote, and cloud storage.